pkhabazi/matthiaslischka.at/cv.md

 permalink: /cv/
 robots: noindex
 ---
 I'm a passionate software developer located in Vienna with 10+ years of professional experience.
-My goto technology stack these days is an ASP.Net Core MVC backend combined with an Angular frontend.
+My goto technology stack these days is an ASP.Net Core backend combined with an modern Javascript frontend (Angular/React/you name it).
 I'm a huge believer in agile software development (XP, Scrum) and test driven development (TDD, BDD).

+> Software is just the tool.
+Help me to understand your problem and I'll help you to find a solution.

 ## What I want
  - Challenging and modern projects in Vienna (Austria)<br />(nowadays remote is preferred)